TABLE OF CONTENTS:

 Individual video and Screen Share in the Virtual Classroom: Individual video

 Clicking on the Individual/Participants (video-mosaic) button will either show or hide the video view but it does not turn on/off the camera.
-When the video connection is in progress, the little camera icon will become green.
+When the video connection is active, the little camera icon will become green.

 Individual video and Screen Share in the Virtual Classroom: Video Streaming